 Frith's typology, the IC model and the PML model reflect the sensory turn in their primary focus on the listener, as opposed to the composer/artist, in order to describe the music listening today.
 To varying degrees, each typology/model undermines the value-laden aesthetic paradigm, which deems concert-listening superior to other forms of listening.
 The IC model provides the most comprehensive shift away from the aesthetic paradigm.
 Falling in step with the sensory turn, the IC model proposes an alternative to the reductive 'foreground'/background' distinction, which does not capture the plethora of roles music can play in everyday life in relationship to other aspects of daily life and does not leave room for the unconscious ways in which music can influence listeners.
 The IC model provides the opportunity to explore such things.
 As such, the IC model proposes a less prescriptive framework for communicating about how music is meaningful to listeners in their everyday lives when compared to the aesthetic paradigm.
-Stockfelt's models and the IC model can be viewed as complementary to one another, with Stockfelt's models directly addressing artist intentions and the IC model directly addressing the relationship between 'activity' and 'music' in real time.
+Stockfelt's models and the IC model can be viewed as Beyond the aesthetic: the 'sensory turn' and models of music listening today - The experience of listening to music: methodologies...

+complementary to one another, with Stockfelt's models directly addressing artist intentions and the IC model directly addressing the relationship between 'activity' and 'music' in real time.
 Stockfelt's emphasis on artist intentions in the FBS model raises questions for those working from the ecological perspective related to how the sounds of music afford certain things and not others.
 This is an important area for further research.